MichaelLeeHobbs/mirth-api/README.md

 ## Browser Support

 A this time there is no planned support for browsers.
 It would likely be very easy to create a fork of this project and create a version that supports browsers.
 Pull request is welcome!

+## Changes

+### Version 0.0.5
+* Fixed Bug #1
+* Added feature to responseInterceptor where it will attempt to parse the response body into xml and then json ie res.json

 ## TODO
   * Better auto generate documentation